RyuuXS/Reforestation/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## “Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”